taoufiqaitali/prestashop-riskpay/README.md

 Powerful module for prestashop that allows you to accept payments for your high risk business instantly.
 You can accept Credit/debit card (including MasterCard, Visa, and Maestro) – Apple Pay – Google Pay – SEPA or local bank transfer.
 Get paid instantly to your USDC Polygon wallet.

 This module integrates the RiskPay payment gateway with PrestaShop.
-It is compatible with both PrestaShop 1.6 and 1.7.
+It is compatible with all PrestaShop versions from prestashop 1.6 to prestashop 9.

 ## Features
 - Handles RiskPay payment callbacks